nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-03-enabling-google-plus-profiles-for-google-apps-users-in-under-2-minutes/index.md

 ---
+title: Enabling Google Plus Profiles for Google Apps users in under 2 minutes
+date: 2011-11-03
+author: MrHinsh
 id: "4016"
-title: "Enabling Google Plus Profiles for Google Apps users in under 2 minutes"
-date: "2011-11-03"
-categories:
-  - "me"
-  - "products-and-books"
-  - "tools-and-techniques"
-tags:
-  - "google"
-  - "webcast-2"
-coverImage: "nakedalm-logo-128-link-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "enabling-google-plus-profiles-for-google-apps-users-in-under-2-minutes"
+slug: enabling-google-plus-profiles-for-google-apps-users-in-under-2-minutes
 aliases:
 - /blog/enabling-google-plus-profiles-for-google-apps-users-in-under-2-minutes
+tags:
+- google
+- webcast-2
+categories:
+- me
+- products-and-books
+- tools-and-techniques
+coverImage: nakedalm-logo-128-link-2-2.png

 ---

 It is finally here… just a short time ago Google enabled the ability to have Google Profiles and by extension Google+ on your customer Google Apps domain.
 However, you first need to enable it before you can use it.